gotchoices/MyCHIPs/doc/sim-docker.md

 Most functionality is wrapped inside the test/sim/simdock script.

-Simdock has less memory overhead than the earlier simnet implementation so a single system can support the simulation of more sites.
-However it is still quite CPU intensive so things can run slow if you are modeling lots of sites.
+Simdock has less memory overhead than the earlier simnet implementation so a single system can simulate more sites.
+Still, it is quite CPU intensive so things can run slow if you are modeling a larger network.

 Hopefully this docker-based simulation can be enhanced and extended to launch many containers in the cloud for a much larger-scale simulation.